ilhamnoerr95/git-iam/readme.md

 - Create sprint branches (take from master)
 - Create feature branches (take from sprint)
 - Create hotfix (take from master)
-- fix branches (take from anywhere except mater)
+- create fix branches (take from anywhere except mater)
 - Commit with validation
 - Create Pull Requests (PR) or Merge Requests (MR) (only for github or gitlab)
 - Visualize commit history
 - Interactive CLI mode
+- push to remote
+- sprint-finish & feature-finish for fast-forward without merge-request or pull request and automatically delete branch local and remote

+> [!note] **Note:** This tool is designed to work with GitHub and GitLab.
+If you are using a different version of Git or a different version of the Git CLI, you may need to adjust the commands accordingly.

 ---